Meet the Creators of Daily Wonder Home Learning

 As a child, Rebecca always knew she would be a teacher.
-As a young woman she received a BA from Simon Fraser University and shortly thereafter attended Rudolf Steiner Centre to receive her teaching credentials.
-She worked in Waldorf schools both on the mainland of BC, and south Vancouver Island, beginning in 2002.
+As a young woman, she received a BA from Simon Fraser University and shortly thereafter attended Rudolf Steiner Centre to receive her teaching credentials.
+She worked in Waldorf schools on the mainland of BC, and south Vancouver Island, beginning in 2002.
 After teaching for many years and parenting young daughters, she returned to school at Vancouver Island University to receive a Master's degree in Educational Leadership.

 As a founder of Comox Valley Waldorf School, Rebecca worked there for nine years as a Class teacher, Subject teacher and Collective Leadership team member.
 She worked with a small group of dedicated parents and teachers to bring her dream of Waldorf in the Valley to fruition.
 Her most recent role at CVWS was that of Principal.
-Through this role she placed Waldorf curriculum goals and practices within the conversation regarding the transformation of education in BC.
+Through this role, she placed Waldorf curriculum goals and practices within the conversation regarding the transformation of education in BC.

-Rebecca is a bold innovator, with a passion for policy!
-Her time as Principal at Comox Valley Waldorf School coincided with the new BC Ministry of Education Curriculum roll out.
-This progressive and integrated public curriculum combines BC Ministry Learning Outcomes, social emotional intelligence, and First Peoples Principles of Learning.
-As leader of a partially funded independent school, Rebecca was required to guide and inspire her faculty through the process of integrating BC curriculum with Waldorf education and principles.
-This process was instrumental in learning how to build clearer communication between the 100 year foundation of Waldorf education and the educational language of today.
+Rebecca is a bold innovator with a passion for policy!
+Her time as Principal at Comox Valley Waldorf School coincided with the new BC Ministry of Education Curriculum rollout.
+This progressive and integrated public curriculum combines BC Ministry Learning Outcomes, social-emotional intelligence, and First Peoples Principles of Learning.
+As a leader of a partially funded independent school, Rebecca guided and inspired her faculty by integrating the BC curriculum with Waldorf education and principles.
+This process was instrumental in learning how to build clearer communication between the 100-year foundation of Waldorf education and the educational language of today.